-If you find that Quick Access is broken or not working in Windows 10, then this post may be able to help you fix the problem.
-Quick Access is a new feature in Windows 10 File Explorer navigation pane.
-This feature is useful, as it helps users quickly navigate to locations which are frequently used by you, as well those, which were recently used by you.
+If you find that Quick Access is broken or not working in Windows 11/10, then this post may be able to help you fix the problem.
+Quick Access is a new feature in the Windows File Explorer navigation pane.
+This feature is useful, as it helps users quickly navigate to locations that are frequently used by you, as well as those, which were recently used by you.
 If you have no use for it, you can however always disable Quick Access in the Navigation Pane of File Explorer.
-You can also reset Windows 10 Quick Access using the Registry to resolve all its issues.
+You can also reset Quick Access using Registry & Explorer to resolve all its issues.

-If Quick Access in Windows 10 is not working or slow to open, then you can do the following:
+If Quick Access in Windows 11/10 is not working or slow to open, then you can reset Quick Access as follows:

 - Clear the Recent App Data in two folders

-- Reset Windows 10 Quick Access using Registry.
+- Reset Windows 11/0 Quick Access using Registry

 First, disable Quick Access and then re-enable it and see if it helps.